Yes, you can refinance student loans with a private lender more than once in the quest for a lower interest rate and different repayment term.

-If you’re a graduate who has the credit score and income to qualify, you can refinance your student loans as many times as you want to.
+If you’re a graduate who has the credit score and income to qualify, you can refinance your student loans as many times as you’d like.
 In fact, some folks refinance multiple times.

 What Are Some Advantages of Refinancing Multiple Times?

-As with a first refinance, the biggest advantage of refinancing multiple times is that you may be able to find a lower interest rate.
-A reduced rate may help you save money in the long run.
+One of the biggest advantages of refinancing your student loans is that you may be able to qualify for a lower interest rate, whether you refinance once or several times.
+A reduced rate can help you save money in the long run.

 Reputable lenders charge no application or origination fees, so refinancing each time will not cost you anything.

 💡 Quick Tip: Get flexible terms and competitive rates when you refinance your student loan with SoFi.

 What Are Some Disadvantages of Refinancing Multiple Times?

 One disadvantage of refinancing your student loans is that your credit score could temporarily drop by a few points.
 Whenever you apply for a loan, the lender performs a hard credit inquiry.
 One or two inquiries usually have a small and temporary impact on your score.
 However, too many hard inquiries within a short time frame could cause some damage.
 The good news is that many student loan refinancing lenders allow you to shop for rates and get quotes online using a soft credit pull, which has no impact on your score.